Table of Contents

 In selecting courses, students should aim for broad coverage of periods and genres, as well as a diversity of methodological approaches.
 Courses, designed to train students in scholarly skills both written and oral, normally include research papers and in-class reports, explications de texte, and book reviews to prepare for publishing, teaching, and conference presentations.
 Non-native speakers of English should write at least 50% of their course papers in English and are encouraged to visit the University's Writing Center, located in Bennett Hall 415, to improve their critical reading and writing skills in English.

 A total of seventeen (17) graduate courses are required for the Ph.D., to be distributed as follows:

-3. A minimum of 11 electives in Italian literature is needed.
+6. A minimum of 9 electives in Italian studies is needed (cross-listed courses included).
 Courses will be chosen in consultation with the Graduate Chair.
-Depending on their content, Comparative Literature courses may also count as Italian credits, with the approval of the Italian Graduate Chair.
+Depending on their content, courses from other departments may also count, with the approval of the Graduate Chair.